-Account Minimum Contribution Maximum Contribution Dependent Care FSA \$130 \$5,000/Filing Jointly (2,500/Individual)
+Account Minimum Contribution Maximum Contribution Dependent Care FSA \$130 \$2,500/employee (5,000/household)

 This reflects the current 2023 limit.
 The IRS announces changes to the annual contribution limit each October.
 You may opt to increase your election to the maximum contribution during Open/Switch Enrollment if it increases.
-Please note that the household limit is \$5,000.
-So if both parents haven a dependent care account, they can each enroll in \$2,500, but if only one parent has an account they can elect \$5,000 This form will be updated once the IRS announces the new limits.
+Please note that the household limit is \$5,000 but the maximum annual election per individual is \$2,500.
+This form will be updated once the IRS announces the new limits.